saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     Loan["Loan_Status"] = lbl_encoder.fit_transform(Loan["Loan_Status"])
 ```

-2) Dropping the column which is overpopulated with null values.
+**2) Dropping the column which is overpopulated with null values.
 Below is a procedure which has been followed inorder to follow as to which column to drop and which not.
 Firstly, the columns have been identified with null values and then the percentage of the null values have been calculated.
-If the percentage of the null values is less than 15 % we decided to keep the column and if its above 15%, we decided to drop the column.
+If the percentage of the null values is less than 15 % we decided to keep the column and if its above 15%, we decided to drop the column**

 Finding out the null values in the column